Trumbaturi/PS-Shuffler/README.md

    https://www.romhacking.net/hacks/4461/

 # Side Notes
 You may also add your own custom images for the Pokémon.
 Just name the image the number of the Pokémon.
-For example Mewtwo, call the image "150.png", or Charmander, "4.png", and replace the respective image in the "\img" folder.
+For example Mewtwo, call the image "150.png", or Charmander, "4.png", and replace the respective image in the "img" folder.
 The dimensions of the image is 300 x 300.
 The default images were designed by me.
-The renders for the pokmeon were all sourced from the galleries of Bulbapedia. .gif files are also compatable.
-None are provided by default, however if you want to put any .gif of your choice, put them inside the "\img" folder and name them "150.gif" or any choice of Pokédex number up to 251.
+GIF files are also compatable.
+If you want to put any GIF of your choice, put them inside the "img" folder and name them similarly to the PNGs for any choice of Pokédex number up to 251.

 Whenever you reroll an individual Pokémon, the shuffler is guaranteed to not pick that Pokémon.
 Even in custom settings where that Pokémon may have 99999 entries compared to everyone else's 1.
 If you are going to customize the rates using a .csv, make sure you have at least 7 Pokémon in a cup with a value greater than 0.
 You can technically add any non-legendary Pokémon to any cup, even if they are not legal.
 The provided "base.csv" has identical odds compared to the standard shuffler settings settings.
 You may use it as a base to create your own files for custom settings.